tk3369/www.ahsmart.com/pub/about.md

 A desire to improve system performance.
 A desire to design software that is easy to maintain.*

-## My Mobile Apps

-I developed several iOS apps during 2012-2015.
-They are no longer maintained and are off-the-shelf already.

-- [My Graphics](https://apps.apple.com/us/app/my-graphics/id534963449) is a drawing program that generate images based upon spiral and fractal patterns.
-It is written in Objective-C and Scheme ([SCM/SLIB](http://people.csail.mit.edu/jaffer/SCM.html)).

-- [HealthyWalk](https://apps.apple.com/us/app/healthywalk/id782944633) is a pedometer app with a simple and clean user interface.
-It is written in Objective-C.

 ## Contact Information

 ```